qcr/armer/docs/set_cartesian_velocity.rst

 ROS topics can be published in a Python script using Rospy, the ROS Python client.

 The following code block shows a Python3 script of setting the linear velocty in the x direction to 0.1 m/s.
-The node continues to publish the message requesting a velocity of 0.1 m/s in the x direction so the manipulator will continue in the direction until the script is killed.
+The node continues to publish the message requesting a velocity of 0.1 m/s in the x direction so the manipulator will continue in this direction until the script is killed.

 .. warning::
     This example will continuously request a linear velocity in the x direction of 0.1 m/s so the robot will move until killed (``ctrl+c``).